 From here, the trail climbs again, and you start getting views of Temple Crag in front of you.

 You will then reach a split in the road that lets you proceed on to lakes 1-7 or up to Black Lake.

-The trail ends up being higher than the lake, but after you start seeing it through the trees, you will get to a rocky overlook that shows you the beautiful lake from above.
+The trail ends up being higher than the lake, and you will get to a rocky overlook that shows you the beautiful lake from above.

-You can grab a camp spot here or continue to Second Lake like we did.
+You can grab a camp spot here or continue to Second Lake as we did.